oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 "code_verifier":
 :    REQUIRED, if the `code_challenge` parameter was included in the authorization
      request.
 MUST NOT be used otherwise.
-Code verifier.
+The original code verifier string.

 If the client type is confidential or the client was issued client credentials (or assigned other authentication requirements), the